Dimm-CodeVerse/Dimm-CodeVerse/README.md

+### 👨‍💻 Fact about me :
+- Linux enthusiast 🐧with a strong foundation in **Fullstack Web Development and Cybersecurity**
+- Passionate about building **secure, scalable, and maintainable applications**
+- Lifelong learner dedicated to **exploring and mastering modern techstack, building responsive and secure websites, practicing ethical hacking and**
+- Commited to staying updates with **emerging techonologies and industry standarts**

  ### 🧠 Currently Learning on :
-- Build responsive and purposeful websites, guided by **OWASP's top 10 standards** 🔒
+- Build **secure, responsive, and purposeful websites** following **OWASP's top 10 standards** 🔒
-- I'm practicing **reconnaissance and penetration testing** on my website, of course, 🗿 because I'm still not legally an ethical hacker... yet. lol
+- Practicing **etichal hacking & penetration testing** in controlled environments
 - Learning about Web3 technologies and decentralized application development
 - Exploring **red team operations, web deployment strategies, and various aspects of modern technology.**

-### 👨‍💻 Fact about me :
-- Most of my breakthroughs happen under moonlight 🌙
-- Linux enthusiast 🐧
-- Ask me about Linux, programming, and cybersecurity 💬

 #### Prioritizing trust, quality, and satisfaction. ✨
+#### Ask me about linux, modern techstack, and cyber security
 ---

 <br>